bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Macro

-Format: `MEXIT`
+Format: `MEXIT` vals...

+Qualifiers: /ERROR

+Qualifier Defaults: none

+Defaults: none

+Prerequisites: Macro only (MAC)

 Description:
-Performs unconditional exit from current macro.
+`MEXIT` performs unconditional exit from current macro.
 All remaining repeats are cancelled.
+The values provided as arguments to `MEXIT` will be stored as local variables at the site where the macro was called.
+They will be named RTN$1, RTN$2, RT$3 etc. `RTNARG` can be used to easily rename these local variables.
+The /ERROR causes the macro to return as an error causing the calling site to jump to the label set by `ONERR`.
 ## MINV
 Calculates minimum